Superkikim/nexus-ai-chat-importer/README.md

 ### Importing into Obsidian

-1. In Obsidian, open the Command Palette (Cmd/Ctrl + P)
-2. Search for and select "Nexus AI Chat Importer: Select export archive"
+1. In Obsidian, open the Command Palette (Cmd/Ctrl + P), search for and select "Nexus AI Chat Importer: Select export archive", or click the "Nexus AI Chat Importer" icon in the left sidebar
-3. Choose the ZIP file you downloaded from ChatGPT
+2. Choose the ZIP file you downloaded from ChatGPT
-4. The plugin will process the file and import your conversations
+3. The plugin will process the file and import your conversations

 ### Import Results